BS with Major in Accounting

 A Degree That Really Adds Up

-Accounting is often referred to as “the 360-degrees of freedom” degree because it’s got so many career applications—from financial budgeting to IRS enforcement to auditing and beyond.
+Accounting is often referred to as “the 360-degrees of freedom” degree because it’s got so many career applications—from auditing, taxation, strategic cost management, and beyond.
 The increasing complexity of today’s corporate environment and financial markets presents accountants with a constant challenge—to provide accurate, transparent, understandable financial information and advice to managers and investors.
 At Michigan Tech, you’ll gain the advanced accounting knowledge to be able to tackle this challenge head on.

 About the Program: The Michigan Tech Advantage